 - Option Pricing Method ("OPM") The OPM estimates the value of the common equity using the various inputs in the Black-Scholes option pricing model.
 The OPM treats the rights of the holders of common units as equivalent to that of call options on any value of the enterprise above certain break points of value based upon the liquidation preferences of the holders of our preferred units, as well as their rights to participation.
 Thus, the value of the common units can be determined by estimating the value of its portion of each of these call option rights.
-Under this method, the common units have value only if the funds available for distribution to the common unitholders exceed the value of the liquidation preferred unit represents a non-marketable equity interest in a private enterprise, an adjustment to the preliminary value estimates is made to account for the lack of liquidity that a unitholder experiences.
+Under this method, the common units have value only if the funds available for distribution to the common unitholders exceed the value of the liquidation preferences of the preferred unitholders at the time of a liquidity event, such as a merger or sale.
+Given that the common unit represents a non-marketable equity interest in a private enterprise, an adjustment to the preliminary value estimates is made to account for the lack of liquidity that a unitholder experiences.
 This adjustment is commonly referred to as a discount for lack of marketability. - Probability-Weighted Expected Return Method ("PWERM") The PWERM is a scenario-based analysis that estimates the value per unit based on the probability-weighted present value of expected future investment returns, considering each of the possible outcomes considered by us, as well as the economic and control rights of each class of units. - Hybrid Method ("Hybrid Method") The Hybrid Method is a weighted-average method that combines elements of both the OPM and PWERM methods.
 Weighting allocations are assigned to the OPM and PWERM methods factoring in possible future liquidity events.

 The OPM was utilized for the independent third-party valuation of our Class C Units as of September 26, 2020.
 Subsequently, because of our improved visibility into the timing of a potential initial public offering ("IPO"), the Hybrid Method was utilized for the independent third-party valuation of our Class C Units beginning in the third fiscal quarter of 2021.
 Equity value for each liquidity event scenario utilized under the Hybrid Method valuation was weighted based on a probability of each event's occurrence.
 In our Hybrid Method, two types of future event scenarios were considered: an IPO and a non-IPO scenario accounting for all other potential future exits.
 Under both scenarios, the enterprise value was determined using a combination of the income approach, specifically a discounted cash flow analysis, and the market approach, specifically the similar transactions method and public company market multiple method.
-The relative probabilities between the future exit scenarios were based on an analysis of performance and market conditions at the time, including thencurrent IPO valuations of similarly situated companies and expectations as to the timing and likely prospects of future event scenarios.
+The relative probabilities between the future exit scenarios were based on an analysis of performance and market conditions at the time, including then-current IPO valuations of similarly situated companies and expectations as to the timing and likely prospects of future event scenarios.